sammiq/check-roms/README.md

 - Does not support compression formats other than zip
 - Does not rename misnamed files inside zip files
 - Does not detect a set as complete if across multiple zip files
 - Does not read elements other than `<rom>` inside `<game>` as I  am yet to find a dat file containing these
-- 7-zip's implementation of zip handling may cause very large files to appear invalid when used with that tool.
-  They are not, 7-zip's interpretation of the ZIP64 spec differs from the reference implementation and most other tools.
+- 7-zip complains that large zipped files have errors when internal go zip functionality is used.
+No other tool has this problem.